 I am a visiting lecturer at the University of Helsinki.
 How can I use the University’s e-journals and databases?

-You can access the e-resources at the Library premises either by using the computers reserved for visitors or on your own laptop via a wireless HUPNet connection.
+You can access the e-resources at the Library premises either by using the library terminal or on your own laptop via a wireless HUPnet connection.
 The customer service desk can provide you with a temporary HUPNet account.

 For remote access to the e-resources you need a user account for the University information systems.
 Visiting lecturers can apply for a temporary account from the IT contact person of their department/discipline.

 I don’t study or work at the University of Helsinki, but I do have a Helka library card.
 Can I use the e-resources of the Library?

 You can access the e-resources at the premises of the Library either by using the library terminal, or on your own laptop via a wireless HUPNet connection.
 The customer service desk can provide you with a temporary HUPNet account.
 Remote use of the e-resources is possible only with user account for the University information systems.

 Is it possible to purchase the rights to use the University’s e-materials?

 User rights cannot be bought.
 Should you not have a user account for the University of Helsinki network, you still can use the e-resources locally on the premises of the Helsinki University Library.